Can you winter ultra??

 Check In & Start

-Check in begins at 8:00 AM on Sunday, February 6, with a mandatory racer meeting at 8:45 AM.
-Check in and racer meeting will take place in the Chalet.
-Aid station and timing will take place outside in the heated canvas tent.
+Check in begins at 8:00 AM on Sunday, February 5, with a mandatory racer meeting at 8:45 AM.
+Check in and racer meeting will take place in the Yurt.
+Aid station and timing will also take place in the Yurt.

 Race begins at 9:00 AM, finishing at 5:00 PM.